 Last week some friends and I were discussing self-acceptance.
 In particular, we were focused on the topic of regret.
-It came up because I noticed that I tend to classify those things that didn’t turn out the way I expected as being “bad decisions”.
+It came up because I noticed I tend to classify those things that didn’t turn out the way I expected as being “bad decisions”.

 Although I certainly don’t berate myself in this regard nearly as much as I used to, I was still judging myself.
-I was still thinking that if only I had been more discerning, then I would have made a different decision.
+I was still thinking if only I had been more discerning, then I would have made a different decision.
 And, of course, it would have been a better decision.

 My friend listened attentively, as only a good friend can do.
-Then, he shared his belief that there was another possible conclusion to draw from the matter.
-Instead of viewing those decisions as indications that I had failed in some way, he offered an alternative.
+Then, he shared his belief there was another possible conclusion to draw from the matter.
+Instead of viewing those decisions as indications I had failed in some way, he offered an alternative.

-“How do you know that those things that you are having a hard time accepting about yourself aren’t the very things that brought you to where you are today and who you are today?” he challenged me.
+“How do you know those things you are having a hard time accepting about yourself aren’t the very things that brought you to where you are today and who you are today?” he challenged me.

-I realized, then, that I had been judging myself based on the outcome.
+I realized, then, I had been judging myself based on the outcome.
 Since the outcome of each decision was not what I had anticipated, I blamed myself.
-Yet, the reality is that no matter how carefully we weigh the options, we can’t control the outcome.
+Yet, the reality is no matter how carefully we weigh the options, we can’t control the outcome.

 There are too many factors involved for us to be responsible for everything that happens as a result of any decision we make.
 Since we are not in control of the universe, the best we can do is to do the best we can do.
 Beyond that, we simply must trust that everything happens for a reason.

 Of course, no one wants to fail at anything.
-Yet, the truth is that failure is absolutely essential to success.
+Yet, the truth is failure is absolutely essential to success.
 However, I wonder if it might help for us to use kinder semantics.
 Perhaps we need to stop thinking of them as failures and start viewing them as learnings.
 After all, we might have failed to accomplish our intended outcome, but we likely succeeded in learning a great deal!

-If we are going to succeed at something, we must first persevere through a very many learnings.
+If we are going to succeed at something, we must first persevere through many learnings.
 If we resist these learnings, or judge ourselves for them, we will surely hinder our success.
-But if we embrace them in a spirit of self-acceptance as being absolutely necessary for our growth, then we can begin to be kinder toward ourselves.
+But if we embrace them in a spirit of self-acceptance as being absolutely necessary for our growth, we can begin to be kinder toward ourselves.